wrickit/wrickit-social-platform/replit.md

 - ✓ Fixed online status system to accurately detect user activity with proper WebSocket cleanup
 - ✓ Implemented strict 30-second activity window and periodic connection cleanup
 - ✓ Enhanced user activity tracking to only update for meaningful interactions, not background polling
+- ✓ Implemented comprehensive notification system for all social events
+- ✓ Added notifications for new messages, posts, mutual crushes, relationships, and group activities
+- ✓ Enhanced notification icons and messaging for different event types

 ## Changelog